 Many moons ago, I stumbled upon an indie film on Sky Movies starring Andrew Garfield.
 The film was Boy A and I had no idea as to the fact it was adapted from an original novel by Jonathan Trigell, nor that it was loosely based on one of the most shocking headlines in British history.
-I enjoyed the film and its powerful performances by an understated cast yet never really had the chance to talk about it with anyone, as it seemed to be one of those titled that nobody had heard of.
+I enjoyed the film and its powerful performances by an understated cast, yet never really had the chance to talk about it with anyone, as it seemed to be one of those titles that nobody had heard of.

 The main appeal of the novel is the authentic, speculative glimpse into the life of a freed convict.
 Trigell’s narrative eerily echoes the James Bulger case of the late 90s, though Trigell maintains that the Bulger case was not his sole inspiration during the development of Boy A. It’s hard to un-see the similarities from the outset- within Boy A, a young girl is murdered by two troublesome schoolboys, from a relatively impoverished area, playing truant from school.
 Additionally, the title of the novel itself and the identities of ‘Boy A’ and ‘Boy B’ strike some similarities in that Bulger’s case also required courts to identify the perpetrators by similar terms during case proceedings.
 The use of aliases was an attempt to anonymise the under-aged murderers, whose families were as much the target of public vitriol as the boys themselves.